SalahEddineGhamri/salaheddineghamri.github.io/README.md

 # My portfolio website
 let's create a SPA website to provide info about me 😄 and show my projects.
-This webapp is still under construction.
+This Webapp is still under construction.

 # Build
 We use trunk to build this project.
 Better use docker container and: